xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_express_checkout.md

 These are the same credentials that are used as your manager.paypal.com login information.

-## Enabling the Secure Token setting
+## Enabling the Secure Token Setting

 You may need to include this option if you want to capture payments authorized by Paypal via the admin interface of your X-Cart store.
 Using this option requires you to have a Paypal Advanced Payments or a Paypal Payflow Pro account.